 - SW 2.3.1 The starter shall have full control of the swimmers from the time the referee turns the swimmers over to him (SW 2.1.5) until the race has commenced.
-The start shall be given in accordance with SW 4. - SW 2.3.2 The starter shall report a swimmer to the referee for delaying the start, for wilfully disobeying an order or for any other misconduct taking place at the start, but only the referee may disqualify a swimmer for such delay, wilful disobedience or misconduct. - SW 2.3.3 The starter shall have power to decide whether the start is fair, subject only to the decision of the Referee. - SW 2.3.4 When starting an event, the starter shall stand on the side of the pool within approximately five metres of the starting edge of the pool where the timekeepers can see and or hear the starting signal and the swimmers can hear the signal.
+The start shall be given in accordance with SW 4. - SW 2.3.2 The starter shall report a swimmer to the referee for delaying the start, for wilfully disobeying an order or for any other misconduct taking place at the start, but only the referee may disqualify a swimmer for such delay, wilful disobedience or misconduct. - SW 2.3.3 The starter shall have power to decide whether the start is fair, subject only to the decision of the Referee. - SW 2.3.4 When starting an event, the starter shall stand on the side of the pool within approximately five metres of the starting edge of the pool where the timekeepers can see and or hear the starting signal and the swimmers can hear the signal. - SW 2.3.5 The Starter shall report to the Referee any violation observed within their jurisdiction.

-SW 2.4 Clerk of Course
+SW 2.4 Call Room Supervisor

-- SW 2.4.1 The clerk of course shall assemble swimmers prior to each event. - SW 2.4.2 The clerk of course shall report to the referee any violation noted in regard to advertising (GR 6) and if a swimmer is not present when called.
+- SW 2.4.1 The Call Room Supervisor shall assemble swimmers prior to each event. - SW 2.4.2 The Call Room Supervisor shall report to the Referee any violation noted with regard to: - swimwear, and - advertising and if a swimmer is not present when called.